git-shubhammeshram/Vi-Music/README.md

 - ...

 ## Installation
-- Currently, the Japanese version is distributed only on GitHub.
+- Currently, the Indian version is distributed only on GitHub.
 In the case of IzzyOnDroid and F-Droid, it will redirect to the original link by vfsfitvnm.

 [<img src="https://github.com/machiav3lli/oandbackupx/blob/034b226cea5c1b30eb4f6a6f313e4dadcbb0ece4/badge_github.png"
     alt="Get it on GitHub"